nhasan6/Blackjack/README.md

 ## Controls

-Click on HIT to draw another card
+Click on HIT to draw another card.
-Click on STAY to draw no more cards (ends your turn early)
+Click on STAY to draw no more cards (ends your turn early).